irmen/prog8/docs/source/libraries.rst

     Returns the absolute difference, or distance, between the two word values.
     (This routine is more efficient than doing a compare and a subtract separately, or using abs)

+``mul16_last_upper () -> uword``
+    Fetches the upper 16 bits of the previous 16*16 bit multiplication.
+    To avoid corrupting the result, it is best performed immediately after the multiplication.

 cx16logo
 --------